jarenlimhaan/Practise/README.md

 ## Contributions

 Feel free to fork this repository and submit pull requests if you have improvements or additional solutions to share.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, please contact me at [your-email@example.com].

-Happy Coding!